wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

 = 0.9.6 =
-Important upgrade fixes 2 bugs and provdes improved functionality.
+Important upgrade fixes 2 bugs and provides improved functionality.

 == Using the Plugin ==